Congratulations on bringing a new family member into your home!

 When I do make purchase requests, I try to suggest the best pricing option I am aware of.
-Usually, this means directing people to my Storefront.
-As an Amazon Affiliate, I am able to populate it with only products I am comfortable with, while I offer you Amazon’s low pricing.
+Usually, this means directing people to Amazon.
+On average, they tend to have the lowest pricing.

 Still, sometimes, cheapest is not always best.
 If appropriate, I’ll recommend a higher-quality, more expensive item, and then offer a cheaper substitute of lesser (but still acceptable) quality if your budget can’t handle it.

 Now, let’s go shopping for your new canine companion!